 As pretty much any parent of multiple kids can attest, not everyone likes the same thing.

 In fact, each kid almost always wants something different.
 Even if it’s just for ‘different’s sake.

 This is why I love simple suppers that are easily customizable.

 I’ll never be a short order cook, but I don’t mind a simple set up that lets everybody add toppings of their choice.

 This is why baked potato suppers are ideal for me.

-While I love all the flavors in a ‘loaded’ baked potato, I was craving something different.
+I love all the flavors in a ‘loaded’ baked potato, and so do my kids.

 Any combination of broccoli and cheddar is always a hit here, especially when it’s accompanied by something extra crispy.

 So I decided to run with it, changing things up a little bit and giving our baked potato dinner a healthier spin.